What are building dreams about?

 The word cloud above shows the words that are specifically associated with building dreams.
 These are the words that make building dreams unique compared to all other dream symbols.
 Just examining the graph and reading the words of building dreams can be illuminating about show buildings affect our dreams.
 Be sure to check out the example building dreams at the bottom of the page.

 The circular bar chart above shows how buildings in a dream will affect dream content as compared to other dream symbols.
 Higher bars indicate that building is more related to the specific symbol in the graph.
 Lower bars indicate that building is less related to the specific symbol in the graph.
-Specifically, building dreams have more human-made places than 99.7% of dream symbols, more schools than 91.2% of dream symbols, and more disasters than 90.6% of dream symbols.
-On the other hand, building dreams have less family than 76.0% of dream symbols, less health events than 67.3% of dream symbols, and less romantic partners than 67.2% of dream symbols.
+Specifically, building dreams have more human-made places than 99.7% of dream symbols, more schools than 91.1% of dream symbols, and more disasters than 90.6% of dream symbols.
+On the other hand, building dreams have less family than 75.8% of dream symbols, less health events than 67.6% of dream symbols, and less hatred than 66.9% of dream symbols.
 Every dream is unique.
 These are general patterns observed in an analysis of over 200,000 dreams.
 This analysis is a tool to help you make sense of your dreams.
 It is best to look at the differences.
 See how your dream of buildings is different than dreams of buildings in general.

 8.4%